 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-A parable that Christ told, recorded in Matthew 13: 24-30, compares the Kingdom of Heaven to a field planted with good seed.
+A parable told by Jesus Christ and recorded in Matthew 13: 24-30 compares the Kingdom of Heaven to a field planted with good seed.

 The man who plants the seed, though, has an enemy, and "while men are sleeping" the enemy comes and sows weeds among the planted wheat.
 Then he sneaks away.
 Later, when the wheat plants grow and bear grain, weeds also grow among them.